 Andy's diving interests mostly relate to technical wreck penetration beyond the daylight zone.
 However, his big project at the moment is surveying old gold mines.
 He and his fellow divers have started indexing known locations against historical references, plus searching for other sites.
 They have got around 120 individual mine shafts at present - one is definitely flooded and would make for a very exciting dive.
 Of the 120 mines they know about, Andy thinks about 20 of them will be flooded and accessible - and essentially untouched since they closed.
 The mines all date from the early 1900s, and the last of them closed around 1949.

-Steve is an active instructor trainer for TDI and a strong advocate for the application of sidemount configuration for ALL open circuit divers who venture into an overhead environment.
-In addition to running SM courses and clinics on a regular basis, also dives and teaches CCR and traditional backmount configurations.
-His latest book about technical diving is titled "The Six Skills and Other Discussions".
+Steve is an active instructor trainer and a strong advocate for the application of sidemount configuration for all open circuit divers who venture into an overhead environment.
+In addition to running sidemount courses and clinics on a regular basis, he also dives and teaches CCR and traditional backmount configurations.
+Steve is an editor and a publisher.
+He has recently published a book about technical diving titled "The Six Skills and Other Discussions".

 Alberto Mantovani is a serial entrepreneur with almost 25 years of expertise in the high tech industry with extensive background in product development, marketing, business development, sales and corporate governance.
 Alberto moved from Italy to California in 1997 to work for Rockwell/Conexant where he became Executive Director of Strategic Planning.
 In October 2002, Alberto started RFDomus, a fabless semiconductor company specialized in the design of ultra low power GPS components.
 In June 2006 RFDomus merged with the GPS business unit of CEVA to form Glonav while in the process raising ~16 million USD from Atlantic Bridge Ventures, and in January 2008 Glonav was acquired by NXP in a transaction valued 110 million USD.